manishborikar92/Song-Recognition-Bot-V2/README.md

 ## 📖 Usage Instructions

 1. Start the bot on Telegram by sending `/start`.
-2. Share an Instagram reel link with the bot.
+2. Share an instgram link, youtube link, video, audo or voice message with the bot.
+3. Use `/search <song name, artist name>` command to search song
 3. The bot will:
-   - Download the reel.
+   - Download the video.
    - Extract audio from the video.
-   - Identify the song and share the details with you.
+   - Identify the song and share the song with details to you.

 ---